-Section 5: to unify and strengthen school employees as to enable members to speak with a common voice on issues pertaining to education and to represent individual and common concerns of members before the Board of Education and all appropriate bodies elected and appointed.
+Section 5: to unify and strengthen school employees to speak with a common voice on issues pertaining to education and to represent individual and common concerns of members before the Board of Education and all appropriate bodies elected and appointed.

 Section 6: to develop and promote a continuing program to secure and maintain better employment benefits, uniform practices, and improvements in terms and conditions of employment.

 Section 1.
-There shall be four classes of membership in the Association: Annual Retired, Lifetime Retired, Regular and Honorary.
+There shall be two classes of membership in the Association: Regular and Retired.

 Annual and Retired life members may not vote or hold office in EACC, but may enjoy all other benefits of membership, including attendance of meetings, professional development, publications, and other social events.

 - A retired member shall be appointed by a simple majority of the executive board to serve as the liaison between the Executive Board and retired members.
 The retired liaison will not be considered a board member and will not have the right to vote on matters of the EACC, but may vote on the selection of representatives for retirees at the state level.

-- Annual and lifetime retired membership shall be opened to retired teachers provided the retirees were active members in the EACC two years immediately prior to retiring.
+- Annual and lifetime retired membership shall be opened to retired certificated educators provided the retirees were active members in the EACC the year prior to retiring.

 Section 2.
 Membership shall be continuous until the member leaves Charles County Public School system, resigns from the Association, or fails to pay membership dues.
 The membership year shall be September 1 to August 31.
-In order to affect a resignation, a member must notify the Association in writing.
+A member may withdraw from Association membership by notifying the Association in writing.
 Notifications received after September 15th will remove the member from active status; however, dues deductions will continue through the end of the membership year.

 Section 4.
 Annual dues for a person eligible for regular membership who is regularly employed fifty (50) percent or less of the normal schedule for a full-time faculty member shall be one half (1/2) the dues of a regular member.

 Section 1.
-The officers of this Association shall be President, Vice President, Recording Secretary, and Treasurer.
-Only regular members of the Association may hold these offices or vote in the election of officers.
+The officers of this Association shall be President, Vice President, Secretary, and Treasurer.
+Only active members of the Association may hold these offices or vote in the election of officers.

 Section 2.
-The terms of office shall be three (3) years beginning July 1 following their election, and shall continue through June 30 of the year in which a properly qualified successor is elected beginning with officers whose terms begin effective July 1, 2009.
+The terms of office shall be three (3) years beginning July 1 following their election, and shall continue through June 30 of the year in which a properly qualified successor is elected.
 Officers shall serve no more than two consecutive terms in a position to which they are duly elected.
 In the event no properly qualified successor files to run for a given office by the established deadline, the current officer shall continue to serve until the Representative Assembly can fill the position per Section 6.

-Section 5.
-All officers must be members of the Association during their term of office.
+Section 6.
+All officers must remain members of the Association during their term of office.

 Section 7.
 The Vice-President shall fill a vacancy in the office of President until the next regularly scheduled election.
-A vacancy in any elected office other than President shall be filled by the Representative Assembly until the next regularly scheduled election unless more than one (1) year remains on the term.
-In the latter case, the Representative Assembly may appoint a replacement until a special election may be held within two (2) months of declaring a vacancy, where possible.
+A vacancy in any other elected office shall be filled by the Representative Assembly until the next regularly scheduled election.
 One year or less of a term of office does not constitute one of the two consecutive terms to which an elected officer of the EACC is limited.